-If appropriate, national award winners for the given sport who are in attendance but not competing at the time of the scheduled recognition may be awarded on field during NCAA championships (e.g., Elite Scholar-Athlete award winner, coaches' association player of the year winner, coach of the year).
+If appropriate, award winners for the given sport who are in attendance but not competing at the time of the scheduled recognition may be awarded on field during NCAA championships (e.g., Elite Scholar-Athlete award, coaches' association player of the year).
 Please consult with the NCAA point person to determine appropriateness.
+Sponsored awards should not be incorporated without approval from an NCAA Corporate Relations staff member.